apache/arrow-site/_posts/2019-09-03-faster-strings-cpp-parquet.md

      alt="Internal ColumnChunk structure"
      width="80%" class="img-responsive">
 </div>

+# Faster reading and writing of dictionary-encoded data

 When reading a Parquet file, the dictionary-encoded portions are usually materialized to their non-dictionary-encoded form, causing binary or string